SrinivasanTarget/chat-with-ai/README.md

 # Chat With AI

-AI playground to chat with LLM Apps with RAG (local PDFs, websites, etc.)
+AI playground to build LLM Apps with RAG (local PDFs, websites, etc.)

 ## Table of Contents